Afrovenator

 "Early Cretaceous dinosaurs from the Sahara".
 Science 266: 267-271.

-Complete skeleton fossil (photographed in 2009)
+Complete skeletal fossil of Afrovenator (taken in 2009)

-Afrovenator stamp
+Afrovenator Stamp

 Stamp